thehashmap/ms-rewards/README.md

 - Clone or download this repository to your local machine.

 ### Usage
-- Double-click the run.bat file to execute the script.
+- Double-click the script.cmd file to execute the script.

 The script will open 35 tabs in the Microsoft Edge browser and perform a search on Bing on each tab, using the search terms in the array.